 Q&A with The Bookshelf (Guelph, Ontario)

 If you're ever in Guelph, be sure to check out The Bookshelf: it's a bookstore, cinema, and restaurant, all in one!
-Our Social Media, Marketing & Circulation Manager, Patrick Grace, spoke with Bookshelf owner Barb Minett about one of Ontario's oldest indie bookstores.
+Our Social Media, Marketing & Circulation Manager, PJ Grace, spoke with Bookshelf owner Barb Minett about one of Ontario's oldest indie bookstores.